NeuroTechX/ntx_slack_archive/eegdata.md

  >Because everybody were using their own datasets, or people were leveraging the all the datasets available online as a general training, and then retraining for the task at hand? (kinda transfer learning from general EEG to specific EEG)

+5/30/2017 3:50 PM

+ **bciguy** :

+ >alexandre.barachant: very interesting, I would love to see that presentation..
+Do you know why it didnt work?
+Due to overfitting?